flux-iac/tofu-controller/docs/adr/0000-use-adrs-for-decisions.md

 ## Context

-Decisions that affect the development of Terraform Controller that are not captured via a proposal need to be captured in some way.
+Decisions that affect the development of Tofu Controller that are not captured via a proposal need to be captured in some way.
 We need a method that is lightweight and easy to discover the decision that have been made.
 The record of decisions will help future contributors to the project to understand why